romietis/ci_cd/README.md

 ## To-Do

-- ~~Change python:3.8-slim to python:3.8-alpine~~
+- [x] Change python:3.8-slim to python:3.8-alpine
-- ~~Add pull_request_template.md~~
+- [x] Add pull_request_template.md
-- Write propper README.md
+- [ ] Write propper README.md
-  - What is this repo
+  - [ ] What is this repo
-  - How to run (terraform/build triggers)
+  - [ ] How to run (terraform/build triggers)
-  - Make it configurable and/or what needs to be configured before running
+  - [ ] Make it configurable and/or what needs to be configured before running
-- How to authorize Google Cloud Build application on GitHub.
+- [ ] How to authorize Google Cloud Build application on GitHub.
-- Actual Flask tests
+- [ ] Actual Flask tests
--
+- [ ] Most likley will migrate from unittest to pytest